A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 \subsubsection{Anomaly Detection}

 ADSs are susceptible to failures resulting from system-level deficiencies, which are commonly referred to as anomalies.
 Detecting such anomalies requires advanced reasoning capabilities.
-In this context, LLMs have been utilized to identify perception system anomalies in real time during test execution phase.
-Elhafsi et al.~\cite{Elhafsi.2023} apply OWL-ViT~\cite{minderer2022simple}, a vision transformer model designed for object-level visual understanding, to extract visual feature, and GPT-3.5 for reasoning to detect anomalies in ADSs within the CARLA simulation environment.
-Their approach outperforms traditional Out-Of-Distribution (OOD) detection methods while offering interpretable analysis, although limitations remain due to the reliability of object detection and LLM inference.
+In this context, LLMs have been utilized to identify perception system anomalies in real time during the test execution phase.
+Elhafsi et al.~\cite{Elhafsi.2023} apply OWL-ViT~\cite{minderer2022simple}, a vision transformer model, to parse camera images from CARLA into object-level scene descriptions, which are subsequently analyzed by GPT-3.5 to reason about potential anomalies in ADSs.
+Their approach reports improvements over OOD baselines while offering interpretable analysis, although performance is bounded by upstream detector errors and LLM inference variability.